Versal/jellyfish/README.md

 case class With[A](c: Class[A], f: A => Program) extends Program
 ```

-The `read` function, which wraps Scala's `shift` function, takes a generic function of type `X => Program` and wraps it in a `With` which tracks the type of `X`.
+The `read` function, which wraps Scala's `shift` function, takes a generic function of type `A => Program` and wraps it in a `With` which tracks the type of `A`.
 This can happen an arbitrary number of times, resulting in a data structure analogous to a curried function.

 Ignoring some of the wrappers, this: